Dreadnaut and five years of ZakStunts

 I came to these shores for the bits and the bytes first.
 I landed on the wiki, then on the forum, but a week later I was there, at the bottom of the scoreboard.
 I just had to race.

 In a game far, far away...

 Stunts was a fundamental game of my teenage years.
 I had a 486 PC at the time, and it run like butter.
 Even better, it kept running just as smoothly through the years, while new games, with fancier graphics and higher requirements would stutter and crawl.
-And I had friends who would enjoy spending time racing each other, building and swapping tracks, to make the game always exciting and new.
+Moreover, I had friends who would enjoy spending time racing each other, building and swapping tracks, to make the game always exciting and new.

-Then life went on and friends went different ways.
-Computer became faster and games advanced in step, and I left Stunts behind.
+But life went on and friends went different ways.
+Computers became faster and games advanced in step, and I left Stunts behind.
 It wasn't until a decade later, with DosBox well established, that it would pop up on my radar again.
 At the time Stunts was 20 years old, and I ended up researching a bit on it, and writing a post on a friend's blog —sorry, it's in Italian.

 My old floppies still around, I would race a lap now and then, on those rainy Scottish evenings, and peek at file formats with a binary editor: the teenager had gone full-nerd long ago.
 And searching for information on those files I ended up on a website, then another, and then...
 ZakStunts.
 Surprisingly enough, the most active website about Stunts was a gem hidden on the n-th Google page!

 I never though I was really good at racing in Stunts.
 And in fact I was not, as I discovered in my first laps on ZCT135.
 Those times with the Indy?
 It made no sense, people could not drive that fast!
 It was only at the end of October, after downloading the winning replays, that I realised how far people had taken the game.